geopan/mongodb-geojson-normalize/README.md

 ```

-Convert the example data to GeoJSON, and only include the name attribute in properties for each feature.
+Convert the example data to GeoJSON, and only include the reference attribute in properties for each feature.

 ```javascript
 var ouput = GeoJSON.parse(data, {path: 'geom', include: ['reference']});